Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Methodology

 \section{Methodology}

 The theoretical foundations of ENNs draw extensively on group and representation theory, as these closely related fields provide a natural way to formalize symmetry relationships.
-In this paper, relevant definitions and results are recalled as needed and further details are included found in App.~\ref{sec:group-theory}.
-For a more complete description the reader is referred to \cite{dresselhaus_group_2008,georgi_lie_2018}.
+In this paper, relevant definitions and results are recalled as needed, and further details can be found in \citep{dresselhaus_group_2008,georgi_lie_2018}.